Stainless Steel Rods

 Though corrosion and wear resistance are common to all stainless steel products, the specific properties of a given rod can vary considerably based on the grade of metal alloy used in its production.
 Stainless steel is the name given to a large group of iron ore alloys.
-While small amounts of carbon, nickel, molybdenum, silicone and aluminum are present in various combinations, the essential element found in stainless steel alloys is minimum 10% chromium content.
-The chromium in the steel forms a "passivation" layer of chromium oxide on the surface of the stainless steel rod or other stainless product.
-The chromium oxide is self healing through minor scratches and acts as a protective layer against staining, wear and corrosion.
-Many other properties of stainless steel are shared with other grades of steel including tensile strength, high ductility, strength to weight ratio, impact and heat resistance, longevity and hardness.
+While small amounts of carbon, nickel, molybdenum, silicone, and aluminum are present in various combinations, the essential element found in stainless steel alloys is a minimum of 10% chromium content.
+The chromium in the steel forms a "passivation" layer of chromium oxide on the surface of the stainless steel rod or other stainless products.
+The chromium oxide is self healing through minor scratches and acts as a protective layer against staining, wear, and corrosion.
+Many other properties of stainless steel are shared with other grades of steel, including tensile strength, high ductility, strength to weight ratio, impact and heat resistance, longevity and hardness.
 The workability is also an important aspect of stainless steel rods as it results in their potential to be used in countless applications.
-To begin with though, the iron ore alloy is heated in electric arc furnaces until it reaches the point of re-crystallization allowing the mixture to homogenize.
-The molten material is then cast into semi-finished billets which are formed into finished rods and cooled.
+To begin with though, the iron ore alloy is heated in electric arc furnaces until it reaches the point of recrystallization allowing the mixture to homogenize.
+The molten material is then cast into semi-finished billets, which are formed into finished rods and cooled.
 Alternatively rods can be created through die casting billets and ingots through progressively smaller dies until the desired diameter is reached.